avinetworks/owasp-crs-technical-discussion/language-draft.md

 ### Predefined Variables ###

 All variables which exist in modsec which describe a part of the request do exist with the same name here for pragmatic reasons.
 We may rename them later.
-G

 #### define a request independent constant ####